nimble-dev/nimbleHMC/joss/paper/paper.md

 ```

 A `nimble` model object is now built.
-The argument `buildDerivs = TRUE` allows derivatives of likelihood calculations
+The argument `buildDerivs = TRUE` results in under-the-hood support for obtaining
-to be built into the model object to support
+derivatives from model calculations, as necessary for derivative-based
-derivative-based algorithms -- here, HMC sampling.
+HMC sampling.

 ```
 Rmodel <- nimbleModel(